The dataset showcases the monthly return percentages of Stocks and Bonds.

-Mahalanobis Distance (DM) refers to the distance between a point and a distribution.
+The Mahalanobis Distance (DM) refers to the distance between a point and a distribution.
 It doesn’t mean the typical distance between two specific points.
 It’s the multivariate equivalent of the Euclidean distance.
-Usually, users use Mahalanobis Distance (DM) mostly in Statistics applications.
-The fundamental formula for calculating Mahalanobis Distance (DM) is
+The Mahalanobis Distance (DM) is often used in Statistics applications.
+The formula to calculate the Mahalanobis Distance (DM) is:

 X = the vector observation